franmer2/AzurePurviewChargeBackReport_Us/README.md

 You have now all enought information to create your report.
 But you can also create a merged query to create only one table for your final users.

-Create a third banlk query and paste the following M script:
+Create a third blank query and paste the following M script:

 ```Javascript